Prathamesh-Verlekar/Big-Data-Projects/Amazon Web Services/AWS_Cli_Lambda/README.md

 3. Configuring AWS on your system

-4. Getting started with **IAM ( Identity Access Management )**
+4. Getting started with IAM ( Identity Access Management )

 5. Creating a virtual environment

-6. Installing all the required packages in this virtual env - `first-lambda`
+6. Installing all the required packages in this virtual env - `first-lambda-function`

-**Faker:**  A python package to generate fake data
+**Faker:**  Faker is a Python package that generates fake data for you.
+Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service.

-**Boto3:** Boto3 is a Amazon Web Services (AWS) Software Development Kit (SDK) for Python which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2
+**Boto3:** Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.

 ```
 - pip3 install Faker